HerrSteiner/gravel/Documentation/language.md

-# Gravel Live Coding system
+# tracks, patterns and events

 This sequencer software uses its own domain specific programming language Gravel to create complex sequences, grouped in tracks.
 Unlike traditional sequencers, tracks in Gravel are not bound to a specific instrument.
 A track contains one or more patterns which can trigger all available instruments.
 The purpose of a track is to group these patterns under one name so that they can be stoped together while other tracks continue to play.